steelbrain/ucompiler-plugin-less/README.md

 # UCompiler-Plugin-Less

 This is a less support package for UCompiler.
-To compile your files using less, simply start them with `'use less'`.
+It'll automatically compile all of your less files.

 ## How to Use